Tantrums: Testing Every Parent’s Patience

 Toddlers have many skills but controlling their temper is not one of them.
-Nearly all toddlers have temper tantrums at some time, so if your child is having tantrums, you are not alone.
+Nearly all toddlers have temper tantrums at some time.
+If your child is having tantrums, you are not alone.

 Temper tantrums are common between ages 1 and 3 because toddlers are becoming independent and developing their own wants, needs, and ideas.
 They start to have minds of their own and strong ideas about the way they want things to be.
 Toddlers begin to do things for themselves and to make their own decisions.
-During this time, their physical development will slow down but you can expect to see some tremendous intellectual and emotional changes in them.
+During this time you can expect to see some tremendous intellectual and emotional changes in them.

 However, toddlers are not yet able to express their wants and feelings with words.
 Since your child is unable to communicate any other way, tantrums often result when they get angry, upset, stressed and frustrated often because there are many things they want to do but can’t yet.
 Also, toddlers have a tantrum when they feel tired, hungry, unwell, scared, jealous, insecure, unloved or unwanted.

 What you can do to tame your toddler’s tantrums?

 If you sense a tantrum is brewing, think quick and act immediately.
 You need to quickly decide whether to let your child have their way or to confront them before they throw a tantrum.
 Should you give in or not?
 Is it worth fighting over?
 Is it negotiable?

 If you decide the tantrum seems to be something small, something that is not worth fighting over and is not negotiable, don’t give in.
 Be consistent.
 If you give in easily, your child learns that tantrums work whenever things do not go their way.
 In other words, they will use tantrums to manipulate you, especially if you are busy.

 What should you do once your child starts to whine?
 Take a deep breath and try not to worry.
 Your child is not going to hurt themselves or suffer emotional damage from not getting their own way.

 Here are 10 ways you can tame your toddler’s tantrums: